Step-by-Step Guide when Buying a Pre-Owned Vehicle

 Start the process by checking the availability of your chosen used vehicle in local dealerships in your community.
 Be prepared to encounter some challenges especially if the car of choice is a bit hard to find these days.
 For your convenience, you may try using online web services like CarZing.com.

 If you prefer to do it the old-fashioned way, proceed to the pre-owned area of a dealership lot.
-There, you may check out the actual available units of your chosen model, if there are any.
+There, you may check out the actual available units of your chosen model or if there are any.
 Seek the assistance of a sales agent so you can obtain instant answers to your questions.

 2. Review your chosen car’s inspection report.